arugifa/klougle/README.md

 #### Rate Limits

+**Kloügle currenly has a known issue regarding SSL certificates generation and renewal.
+See [there](https://github.com/arugifa/klougle/issues/23) for more info.**

 If your browser keeps saying your SSL certificates are invalid when connecting to Kloügle services, you should probably wait first a couple of minutes, and